 Where to Stay in Abu Dhabi

-The Rosewood Hotel in Abu Dhabi offers luxury accommodation, 8 restaurants and lounges with stunning water views.
+The Rosewood Hotel in Abu Dhabi offers luxury accommodations, 8 restaurants and lounges with stunning water views.
 The hotel is connected to the Galleria Al Maryah Island the new exciting home for shopping in Abu Dhabi.

 The Abu Dhabi Edition Hotel is located in the downtown district on the waterfront of Al Bateen.
 The luxury hotel offers 198 guest rooms and 57 exclusively serviced suites.
-The hotel offers guests 3 restaurants, a lobby bar, a pool bar, 2 swimming pools and a state of the art fitness centre and spa.
+The hotel offers guests 3 restaurants, a lobby bar, a pool bar, 2 swimming pools and a state-of-the-art fitness centre and spa.

 The Ritz Carlton Grand Canal has an enviable position in Abu Dhabi located on its own private beach, with views of the Grand Mosque and a perfect location to enjoy sunrises over Al Maqta Creek.
-The 5-star Ritz Carlton Grand Canal offers 8 restaurants, a swimming pool, gym and a kids club and more.
+The 5-star Ritz Carlton Grand Canal offers 8 restaurants, a swimming pool, a gym and kids club and more.